T-Wesst/T-Wesst/README.md

 ### Hi I'm Tyroo 👋🏾👨🏽‍💻
 I'm a Front End Web Developer who is passionate about elavating people and building a community by teaching how to code.
-Some technologies I enjoy working with inlcude React.js and Node.js.
+Some technologies I enjoy working with include React.js and Node.js.

 ### I'm looking for 🕵🏽‍♂️:
 Front End React Developer position